chimera-linux/chimera-linux.github.io/_docs/installation/live/install.md

 ### Fstab

-Chimera comes with a default example `/etc/fstab`.
-It only contains a definition for the `tmpfs` at `/tmp`.
+Strictly speaking, a Chimera system does not need `/etc/fstab` to boot.

-Strictly speaking, this is technically enough, as having an entry for the root filesystem is optional and you might not have any other filesystems.
+Having an entry for the root filesystem is optional and you might not have any other filesystems.
 However, it is recommended that you have a proper `fstab`, with which you can control mount flags as well as `fsck` behavior or e.g. whether the root filesystem is mounted read-only.

+The default `fstab` that comes with the system does not contain any entries.

-An example `/etc/fstab` for a root partition, ESP and `/tmp` may look for exmaple like this:
+An example `/etc/fstab` for a root partition and ESP may look like this:

 ```
 UUID=... / ext4 defaults 0 1
 UUID=... /boot/efi vfat defaults 0 2
-tmpfs /tmp tmpfs defaults,nosuid,nodev 0 0
 ```

-It is not necessary to add entries for pseudo-filesystems such as the `/proc` or `/sys` mounts, but there is also no harm in adding them.
+It is not necessary to add entries for pseudo-filesystems such as the `/proc` or `/sys` mounts.

 In general the order of the rows should be root filesystem first and other filesystems after that, as they are mounted in that order and